 Step back in time and immerse yourself in idyllic 17th century Dutch landscapes of gently turning windmills and charming bridges, arching over peaceful canals.
 Enjoy a slower pace of life with all the comforts of modern touches.

 This journey is perfect for those who want to experience the best of Europe.
 Explore quaint Germanic towns, appreciate the splendour of the quiet Italian Lakes and marvel at the most impressive cities on the Continent.
+Enjoy a private cruise along the canals of Amsterdam and enter Vatican City ahead of everyone else with special VIP access.
+Venture to Veneto to learn how to make the perfect Bellini and dine on rich and delicious Italian cuisine in the hills of Tuscany.

 Belgium’s rich history has left impressive churches, town halls, castles and art dating back to the early Middle Ages.
 The towns of Antwerp and Bruges feature much of this medieval architecture.
 In Brussels, take a walk around the Grand Place, Europe’s finest market square, rimmed with magnificent gold-gilded buildings.
 It’s at the core of the historic district brimming with cafés, restaurants, and museums.
 Don’t miss the cheeky Mannekin Pis – this statuette of a little boy creating his own water feature has become the emblem of the city’s rebellious spirit.